kevinroost/Fantasy-Drag-Race/README.md

 - [ ] Buffer PT Event suggestions by another collection that only an admin has access to for approval
 - [ ] Add sound effects
 - [ ] Add notifications for a queen on your team earning points
+- [ ] Center the app's title in the nav bar